 Cinnamon had 3 distinct personalities, Cinna-Monster, Cinnamon & Cinnamon-pie.
 The Monster would run around the yard like a crazy girl for hours sometimes.
 Cinnamon did normal dog items, and Cinnamon-pie was the cute, calm loving one.

-Cinnamon’s favorite activities was chasing after water from sprinklers or hoses.
+Cinnamon’s favorite activities were chasing after water from sprinklers or hoses.
 She loved chasing after “red dot” (laser pointer) and destroying stuffed toys to make “snow”.
 And just like any Golden, she loved going for car rides.

 Cinnamon as crazy as she was, was a very smart dog.
 She also worked with 8 foster dogs from Golden Bond Rescue.
-Each one she worked with, and had a lot of fun.
+Each one she worked with and had a lot of fun.
 She learned from each one of them as well as she taught them.
 She was a great foster sister.
 There was only one foster dog that did not work out with Cinnamon (Maggie).
 When we adopted our 9th foster dog, Nikki, Cinnamon was so happy to have an older “mamma” dog.
 Nikki helped Cinnamon during fireworks to calm down.
 When Nikki moved to the Rainbow Bridge, Cinnamon went into a severe depression.
 So we adopted Rusty which Cinnamon adored.

-She celebrated her 13th birthday in August, 2017, but her age was catching up to her with her really slowing down.
+She celebrated her 13th birthday in August 2017, but her age was catching up to her with her really slowing down.
 She also hated taking her medication.
-When Rusty’s condition got to the point that it was time for him to cross the Rainbow Bridge, we made the decision that it was Cinnamon’s time as well due to her condition, as well as she would have been heart broken losing Rusty and would have declined even faster.
+When Rusty’s condition got to the point that it was time for him to cross the Rainbow Bridge, we made the decision that it was Cinnamon’s time as well due to her condition, as well as she would have been heartbroken losing Rusty and would have declined even faster.
 It was a hard decision, but the right one.